platanus/angular-restmod/README.md

 });
 ```

-on both **encode** and **decode** you can use an inline function instead of the filter's name.
-It is also possible to bundle an encoder and decoder together using a Serializer object.
+On both **encode** and **decode** you can use an inline function instead of the filter's name.
+It is also possible to bundle an encoder and decoder together using a Serializer object, check the [API Reference](http://platanus.github.io/angular-restmod) for more.

 # Attribute masking